PuZZleDucK/Inclusivity-2020-January/slides/slide2.md

 <hr />

-Any personal experiences running or participating in InstallFests
+Any experience running or participating in InstallFests?